Cray-HPE/sat/docs/man/sat-setrev.8.rst

 These options must be specified after the subcommand.

 **--sitefile** *file*
-        Select a custom location to write the information. the **showrev** subcommand has an accompanying flag as well.
+        Select a custom location to write the information.
+The **showrev** subcommand has a corresponding option.

 SEE ALSO
 ========